Sally Eilers: Personal life

 She was married four times, beginning with Western actor Hoot Gibson.
 She and her second husband, Harry Joe Brown, had one child, a son, Harry Joe Brown Jr. (1934–2006).
 She lived in a mansion in Beverly Hills, California designed by architect Paul R. Williams.
-Eilers was a Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.
-Like her mother, Eilers adhered to Judaism.

 Death

 During her final years, Eilers suffered poor health, and died from a heart attack on January 5, 1978, in Woodland Hills, California, at the age of 69.
 She was cremated and her remains were interred in a small niche in the Freedom Mausoleum, Columbarium of Understanding, Forest Lawn Memorial Park Cemetery, Glendale, California.